The Repressed Returns in the Trauma of Humanity -- Part Two: Humanity Traumatizing

 Authentic reality only becomes visible when one is finally left with no other choice but to choose, at last and for the very first time, truly to have a choice.
 That is the point of breakdown of all duplicity, most especially duplicity toward oneself, not just to others.

 Søren Kierkegaard saw and said that very thing in the 19th century.
 Then in the 20th century, heeding the call he heard Kierkegaard to follow him down the same path of thought, Martin Heidegger said the same.
-Early in the 20thcentury, Alain Badiou followed that same call down that same path.
+Early in the 20th century, Alain Badiou followed that same call down that same path.

 In a lecture Badiou gave to, and at the request of, a psychoanalytic society in Mexico in March of 2006, he characterizes Kierkegaard’s own thought-path as follows — in my own quite freely chosen translation of some lines in French from that lecture, the fourth, last, and shortest of four Voyages mentaux philosophique, “mental philosophical journeys,” published just last year (2023) in France by Éditions Stilus:

-For Kierkegaard[. . .]the essence of choice is the choice to choose, not the choice of this or of that. [. . .]
-That is absolute choice.
-The choice to choose.
-The choice thanks to which we have choices. [. . .]
-Simply put, one can be brought to the crossroads in such a way that there will be no other way out for one except choice.
+For Kierkegaard […] the essence of choice is the choice to choose, not the choice of this or of that. [. . .]
+Simply put, one can be brought to the crossroads in such as way that there will be no other way out for one except one choice.
 So one will make the right choice.

 Alain Badiou